CLAT Admit Card 2020

 It is for the candidates’ benefit that they must check all the information printed on the admit card in case of any errors before downloading it.
-If there is any mistake in the admit card, candidate must get in contact with the examination department and get it rectified.
+If there is any mistake in the admit card, the candidate must get in contact with the examination department and get it rectified.
 All the CLAT aspirants are advised to retain their admit cards until the admission process is over.
 It will be beneficial to have a spare copy of the same in case of an emergency arises such as spoiling/misplacing of the CLAT 2020 admit card.
-CLAT 2020 will be conducted on May 10, 2020.
+CLAT 2020 will be conducted on a prior notice of 21 days.
 To know more about the CLAT admit card, downloading procedure, exam centre and other relevant information, read the full article.

 In the table given below, candidates will find basic information regarding the admit card.
 Please refer to the table for a quick update.